catid/catid.io/content/posts/affine3/affine3.md

 This expression is equally as elegant as the affine transform version.

-By simply multiplying by `Diag(1/w, 1/w)` we recover the forward transform matrix for rectangular images of (w, h) pixels.
+By simply multiplying by `Diag(1/w, 1/w)` we recover the forward transform matrix for rectangular images of width `w` pixels.
+Yes, it only depends on the width of the image unlike the affine transform.

 ```
                  [ 1/w    0]   [ (u2-u1)/w   (v1-v2)/w   u1 ]